xytis/GURPS/Campaigns/Ravnica/pc_ylva.md

 But among her items there was only one that she really valued - the wolf dagger.
 She used it rarely, but efficiently and it took as many lives as was necesary to keep her own life and secrets.

+## Interlude Nai and Neirius

+Two years ago Nai got into a shady deal with Izzet Machinist Zirzet.
+Zirzet was dealin' in "decomisioned" Izzet equipment and he needed reliable partner to acquire a particular Circular Energy Bleed Shaft.
+Nai took the job for the zibs and flawlesly executed her part of the deal, stealing it, along with few other gizmos from an Izzet caravan.
+Deal was done, zibs crossed hands and Nai thought this will be the last time she saw Zirzet.
+But the goblin remembered her skills soon after.
+So he reached out again.
+And again.
+And again.
+This was a lucrative partnership for both, the shady goblin and the discreet girl.
+One time Zirzet called to meet him in the Ismeri Library.
+Nai came to the agreed shelf and found Zirzet talking with a tall and slender human.
+He introduced her to one of his clients, a researcher named Neirius, and asked her to aquire yet another gizmo for him.
+It took a few weeks of carefull planning and tracking until Nai managed to snatch it from a working private laboratory in the depths of Izzet underground works.
+The complexity of the job was rewarded with hefty sum of platinum Orzhov minted zinos.
+Which, naturaly, sparked an interest in whatever Neirius was doing with that amount of money on hand.